 If beach days, sunny skies, and a fresh dip in the ocean are your thing, then you have to try this Sea Breeze cocktail recipe.
 It’s a classic that rose to fame in the Zinka Sunscreen and neon wetsuit days of the 1980s.
 An easy blend of vodka, cranberry, and grapefruit juice, the Sea Breeze was a cocktail for everyone and anyone.
-It’s bright, refreshing and its electric cranberry colour made it instantly recognisable.
+It’s bright, refreshing and electric cranberry color made it instantly recognizable.
 It’s a tasty nostalgic throwback to a simpler time, far away from social media and the bustle of the modern world.
 Just you, a beach chair, some good friends and an ice-cold Sea Breeze cocktail in hand.

 Use freshly squeezed grapefruit juice for best results.

 Citrus vodka can also be used for extra zest.

 The Sea Breeze is a great cocktail to mix in batches for a crowd.

 Pour in the vodka, cranberry, and grapefruit juice

 Stir until chilled then garnish with lime or orange and serve